 Section 2.17 ANIMALS, PROHIBITED AND NUISANCE.

 (1) No person shall harbor, raise or possess, either temporarily or permanently, a wild animal, including but not limited to a live monkey or other nonhuman primate, bat, raccoon, skunk, coyote and coyote-dog hybrids, fox, prairie dog, poisonous reptile, or snake, poisonous insect or arachnid, cheetah, cougar, jaguar, leopard, lion, lynx, panther, tiger or hybrids thereof, wolf and wolf-dog hybrids or any other animal or bird of prey which can normally be found in the wild state.
-No swine, goat, sheep, mules, donkeys, turkeys, geese, cattle, or fur bearing animals shall be kept or harbored within the Village, except on such lots where the pursuit of agriculture is a lawful non-conforming use.
-Honey bees and chickens may be kept in the Village pursuant to the following provisions:
+No swine, goat, sheep, mules, donkeys, turkeys, geese, cattle, or fur bearing animals shall be kept or harbored within the Village, except goats are permitted for temporary periods of time not to exceed two months for grazing to manage or control invasive species upon notice to the Village Manager.
+Honey bees and chickens may be kept in the Village pursuant to the following provisions: (Ord. #562, 6/20/22)

 (a) Honey Bees.

-(2) No person may keep any chickens that cause any unhealthy conditions or interfere with the normal use and enjoyment of human or animal life of others, any public property or property of others.”
-(Section a,1,a&b and Section b,1,a were revised by Ord.514, 3/23/2011))
+a.
+No person may keep any chickens that cause any unhealthy conditions or interfere with the normal use and enjoyment of human or animal life of others, any public property of property of others.”
+(Amd.
+Ord 514, 03/23/2011)

 (2) No person shall harbor, raise or possess, either temporarily or permanently, any animal or animals of any nature whatsoever within the Village of River Hills which, by their nature or conduct, shall constitute either a private or public nuisance.